 The problem comes --and I personally find this horrifying-- when we package stuff up in methods and formulas and then tell people they won’t get their healing unless they (or we) do X-Y-Z. Oh, but wait a minute . . . didn’t Elisha tell the guy with leprosy to go dunk himself in the Jordan seven times?
 [2 Kings 5] Yes.
 And then, wasn’t the guy healed?
 Yes.
 My question to you is, how many times did Elijah employ this formula with other people?
 Did he set up the School of Dipping for Leprous Cures?
 And even if it “worked” dozens of times . . . would that mean that God was in it?

 Listen, I’m just as dumb or lazy or clueless as anybody else.
 I like organization, short cuts, and fool-proof methods.
 But God isn’t a formula or a method.
 When I’m desperate, I want help and I want it now . . . and I want it to be perfect (in my estimation).
-But God isn’t bound by my estimations, nor can He be forced into action by my efforts. . . .
+But God isn’t bound by my estimations, nor can He be forced into action by my words or efforts. . . .
 As flawed and rotten as I can be, He’s still in love with me, He never leaves my side, and He desires the things that will bring the greatest blessing to me and to those around me for the longest period of time.
 I can choose to reject His will and his love for me, I can wander into weirdness, or I can choose to participate in what HE is doing . . . but His love is never in question.

 For a moment, let’s just look at the whole idea of dying vs. “healing” (and staying here in this world).